justynspooner/hedera-nft-toolset/README.md

 $ yarn token:create
 ```

 This will output a new file at `./output/token-secrets-0.0.000000.json`.
 This file contains the token ID and the private key for the token supply account.
-You will need to add these to your `.env` file in order to mint NFTs.
+You will need to add these to your `.env.development` file in order to mint NFTs.

 # IMPORTANT: BACKUP YOUR SUPPLY PRIVATE KEY!
 YOU WILL NEED THIS TO MINT NFTS.

 ## Minting NFTs

-Make sure to set the `NFT_TOKEN_ID` and `NFT_SUPPLY_PRIVATE_KEY` in your `.env` file.
+Make sure to set the `NFT_TOKEN_ID` and `NFT_SUPPLY_PRIVATE_KEY` in your `.env.development` file.

 Modify the `mintQueue.json` file, by filling the array with the NFTs you would like to mint.